Skip to content

 }

-}catch (...) catches all types of exceptions and usually serves as a final fallback.
-The C++ standard library defines a series of exception classes derived from std::exception, such as std::runtime_error, std::logic_error, std::out_of_range, and so on.
-You can also define your own exception types by inheriting from these standard exception classes.
+catch (...) catches all types of exceptions and is typically used as a final fallback.
+The C++ Standard Library defines a series of exception classes derived from std::exception, such as std::runtime_error, std::logic_error, and std::out_of_range.
+We can also define our own exception types by inheriting from these standard exception classes.

 3.2 Exception Safety

 Writing exception-safe code requires special attention to resource management.
-The core issue is: if an exception is thrown in the middle of an operation, what happens to the resources already acquired before that point?
+The core question is: If an exception is thrown in the middle of an operation, what happens to the resources that were already acquired?

 // 不安全的代码